 In this example, I want to apply the sum function for fraction values “6/2” & “4/2”.
 SUM formula is applied in cell “F6”, i.e. =SUM(6/2,4/2).

 In the argument, fraction values “6/2” & “4/2” need to add & is separated by a comma.

 The SUM function returns the value 5

 In the earlier examples of the SUM Function, we have only added up to one range at a time.
-In the below-mentioned example, will add up several or multiple ranges of cells at once.
+The below-mentioned example will add up several or multiple ranges of cells at once.
 All the cells in all the ranges are added together to give a grand total.
 In the excel sheet, company quarterly sales data is present in each column.
-There are four quarters sales data
+There are four quarters sales data.

-Here, we need to find out the total sales from four-quarter sales data. we have to simply specify the first and last cell in a range of cells to be added up for each quarter or columns.
+Here, we need to find out the total sales from four-quarter sales data.
+We have to simply specify the first and last cell in a range of cells to be added up for each quarter or column.
 In the SUM formula, we need to specify four separate ranges in the argument & is separated by a comma i.e.

 Where F11:F15 range represent first-quarter sales data